MJAlexander/censoc/README.md

 # CenSoc [![Build Status](https://travis-ci.org/MJAlexander/censoc.svg?branch=master)](https://travis-ci.org/MJAlexander/censoc)
-An R package for working with CenSoc dataset.
+Code and documentation for the CenSoc project.

 # Introduction
-The 'CenSoc' project involves producing a dataset which contains records from the full-count 1940 US census to the social security deaths masterfile.
-The resulting CenSoc dataset provides researchers with a tool for studying mortality inequalities in the US and how conditions have changed over time.
+The 'CenSoc' dataset is a matched micro dataset containing infomartion from the 1940 US census and the social security deaths masterfile.
+CenSoc provides researchers with a tool for studying mortality inequalities in the US and how conditions have changed over time.

 The `censoc` package contains code and functions that help to fully utilize the CenSoc dataset.